 36 Thanksgiving Corn Recipes From Traditional to New Classics

 Serving corn at Thanksgiving is a time-honored tradition that hearkens back to the 1621 feast that started it all.
-Although we also consider mashed potatoes, cranberries, and sweet potatoes our Thanksgiving must-haves, historians have determined that only corn, along with venison and wild fowl, were definitely on that first menu when the Pilgrims and Wampanoag shared their harvest celebration.
-To help you plan your own Thanksgiving feast this year, I've gathered 36 Thanksgiving corn side dishes, including corn casseroles, creamed corn, and corn muffins, plus fresh new twists on Thanksgiving corn in case you want to shake things up.
-Happy feasting!
+Although we also consider mashed potatoes, cranberries, and sweet potatoes our Thanksgiving must-haves, historians have determined that only corn, venison, and wildfowl were definitely on that first menu when the Pilgrims and Wampanoag shared their harvest celebration.
+Our best Thanksgiving corn recipes include corn casseroles, creamed corn, corn muffins, and fresh takes on this essential side dish.

 This quick and easy sauté is a good way to bring a taste of late summer harvest to your Thanksgiving table.
 Although the recipe calls for fresh corn, reviewer Scott Joschko says, "Frozen corn worked well, just add the corn a couple of minutes before the zucchini."